itspanicky/GumBall-Attack/README.md

-# GumBall Attack
+# GumBall Attack!

 [Play]('https://itspanicky.github.io/GumBall-Attack/')

+#### Gumball Attack! is built using HTML5 Canvas and Vanilla Javascript based on object-oriented principles.
+Web Audio API is incorporated to add sound effects for a more enjoyable gameplay.
+Webpack is used to bundle all scripts into a single source.

 ## Background and Overview
-GumBall Attack is a simple game with basic controls.
+GumBall Attack is a simple arcade game with basic controls.
 The gameplay involves controlling a character left or right while dodging bouncing giant gumballs.
 The character can also shoot projectiles straight up, which on impact with a gumball will split the gumball into two smaller gumballs.

 Although a seemingly easy concept, GumBall Attack becomes more difficult as there are more bouncing gumballs.